crowdagger/crowbook/Bugs.md

 Bugs
 ====

+* epub: what happens if cover point to "../foo" or "/foo/bar"? nothing good, I fear...
 * epub: no way to embed custom files to epub
 * epub: toc.ncx currently only displays chapters (first level headers)
 * latex: no support for images